Registration & Resources

 Title IX, which prohibits discrimination on the basis of sex in education programs or activities operated by recipients of federal financial assistance (including sexual harassment and sexual violence), applies to all LC State students and Dual Credit students, wherever they are taking classes.
 In Title IX-related cases, college officials will coordinate investigative and adjudication processes with high school officials.

-WarriorWeb is your source for online student records and course information.
-Access WarriorWeb to check your course schedule and your online statement.
+• WarriorWeb – This is your source for online student records and course information.
+Utilize WarriorWeb to check your course schedule, view your online statement, etc.

-LCMail is the college’s official student email system.
+• WarriorMail – This the college’s official student email system.
 Check this email for important information regarding payments and class schedules.
-On-campus students will need to use their LCMail account to communicate directly with professors.
+On-campus students will need to use their WarriorMail account to communicate directly with professors and other college staff.

 The Family Educational Rights and Privacy Act (FERPA) is a federal law designed to protect the privacy of education records and is enforced by the Family Policy Compliance Office of the U.S. Department of Education (FPCO).
 Essentially, the act states that 1) "students" must be permitted to inspect their own "education records" and 2) "school officials" may not disclose personally identifiable information about a student without written permission from the student.